divijwadhawan/starbucks_capstone/README.md

 * value - (dict of strings) - either an offer id or transaction amount depending on the record

 ## Data Unzipping
+If you are an Udacity reviewer, please note that you can also use my workspace on udacity where the code is successfully updated and can be executed straight away.

 Data for this project has files over 25 MB in size and therefore it was possible only to add a zip file for the data folder.

 Before running the code, please unzip the file data.zip and it will create a folder called data in the repository.
 Then you can run the code.